Labour Law

 In Turkish law, mobbing:

-- Constitutes attack on employee's personal right within scope of employment security,
+- Constitutes an attack on the employee's personal rights within the scope of employment security,

-- May contain behaviours falling within criminal law scope (insult, threat) in specific situations.
+- May involve conduct that falls within the scope of criminal law (insult, threat) in specific situations.

 Employee's Legal Routes

-1. Termination of Employment Contract on Justified Reason
+1. Termination of the Employment Contract on Justified Grounds

-Employee not wanting to remain in mobbing environment:
+An employee who no longer wishes to remain in a mobbing environment:

-- Can terminate employment contract on justified reason,
+- Can terminate the employment contract on justified grounds,

-- If definite-term contract exists, can claim wage for remaining period.
+- If a fixed-term contract exists, can claim wages for the remaining period.

 2. Compensation Lawsuit

-Employee can file compensation lawsuit against employer for:
+An employee can file a compensation lawsuit against the employer for:

-- Moral compensation — violation of personal rights,
+- Non-pecuniary (moral) damages — violation of personal rights,

 3. Reinstatement Lawsuit

-If employee was forced to resign or dismissed due to mobbing, can file reinstatement lawsuit.
-In lawsuit, mobbing claim is strong evidence regarding invalidity of termination.
+If the employee was forced to resign or was dismissed because of mobbing, they can file a reinstatement lawsuit.
+The mobbing claim serves as strong evidence of the invalidity of the termination.

 4. Criminal Complaint

-If mobbing behaviours include offences like insult, threat, sexual harassment, criminal complaint can be filed with Public Prosecutor's Office.
+If the mobbing behaviour includes offences such as insult, threat, or sexual harassment, a criminal complaint can be filed with the Public Prosecutor's Office.

 5. KVKK Complaint

-If employee's personal data is unlawfully processed under mobbing scope (secret recording, unilateral monitoring, gossip spreading), complaint to Data Protection Board is possible.
+If the employee's personal data is unlawfully processed in connection with the mobbing (secret recordings, unilateral monitoring, spreading of gossip), a complaint to the Personal Data Protection Board is possible.

 Proof of Mobbing